 Erika McConnell states that he appears to be discussing the work group regarding the review of server education.
-She clarifies the intent of the work group.
+She clarifies the intent of the work group and explains why this regulation is being brought back before the board for clarification to staff.

-Glenn Brady states that the question is if the zip code is required for the reporting is the premises or applicants residence.
+Glenn Brady states that the question is if the zip code required for the reporting is the zip code for the premises or the server's residence.